dtulibrary/shohisha/README.md

 shohisha
 ========

-Provider-Consumer metadata and access control
+Provider-Consumer metadata and access control.

 This ruby project creates a concept of providers which deliver some sort of data.
 And consumers which are granted access to this data.

 Resource structure
 ------------------

-The following resources are available
+The following models are available
     providers
     consumers
     packages